Easy Greek-Style Doughnuts (Loukoumades)

 Most of us enjoy a nice doughnut every now and again.
 I love these Greek-style doughnuts (loukoumades), and I am also rather partial to those raspberry-jam-filled, sugar-coated ones too.
 Choices, choices!!

-There are different types of doughnut dough and batter, some doughs that use yeast require kneading and proving, rather like a sweet bread, before deep-frying.
-Some batter uses self-raising flour before being spooned into a doughnut-ring tray and baked in the oven.
+There are different types of doughnut dough and batter.
+Some doughs use yeast require kneading and proving, rather like a sweet bread, before deep-frying, while some batter uses self-raising flour spooned into a doughnut-ring tray and baked in the oven.

 This recipe uses a yeast batter that requires no kneading, as the mixture is dropping consistency and spooned straight into hot oil to fry.
 The doughnuts are then covered in warm honey, cinnamon, and sesame seeds.

-This recipe is enough to make 50 to 60 small doughnuts depending on your spoon size.
+This recipe makes 50 to 60 small doughnuts, depending on your spoon size.
 You can halve the ingredients to make a smaller batch, if you wish.

 - 500 grams strong bread flour

 - 1 sachet dry instant yeast (or 15 grams fresh yeast)

 - 1 teaspoon salt